disanv03/ruby_chess_game/README.md

 ### Credits

-Special credits to [crespire](https://github.com/crespire/ruby_chess) and his chess game implementation for being the roadmap of this project.
+Special credits to [crespire](https://github.com/crespire/ruby_chess).
+His chess game project implementation is the roadmap of this project.

 ### Contact